samuraitruong/yeelight/README.md

 Feel free to fork and pull request the new feature that you make/or bug you fix.
 Thanks

 # Release Notes
+- 1.0.8 : Fix the repeat count of startColorFlow function (start_cf)
 - 1.0.7 : Added  set_shv function
 - 1.0.6 : added support IP scan method fallback
 - 1.0.3: Added support promises